takanobaka/Gmail-Unread-Cleanup-App/README.md

    ```sh
    git clone https://github.com/takanobaka/Gmail-Unread-Cleanup-App.git
    ```

 2. Get the credential that is generated from [Google Quickstart guide](https://developers.google.com/gmail/api/quickstart/python) steps above, and place in repo.

+3. Make sure your Gmail account is listed as a test user.
+You can do this on [Google Cloud API](https://console.cloud.google.com/apis/), OAuth consent screen, Add Test Users.

+4. Run the unread_messages.py, ensuring `credentials.json` is in the same directory.
+You should be prompted to sign in with your Google email account.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>